myfatemi04/robots-spring-2024/compete_and_select/prompts/code_generation.md

  - `object`, a variable of type `Object` (which is an item of the list returned by `scene.detect`)

 4. `robot.release()`: Releases the grasped object.

-5. `robot.signal_completed()`: Use this ONLY if, after looking at the image, there appears to be no more work to do.

 # Examples